willemjanvdun/OCA_notes/notes.md

 # Notes OCA
+feel free to add notes via a Pull Request

 ## Casting
 - A char value can ALWAYS be assigned to an int variable, since the int type is wider than the char type.
 So casting ```char c``` to ```int i``` is valid.